mengdage/my-workshop-notes/test-react-application/jest-react-unit-snapshot-test.md

 3. When testing an update, run the same input through the new verison of the system and flag any variations.
 4. For each variation, have a human determine whether or not the change is expected and desirable.
 If so, update the pesisted gold master.

+### Usage

+- Test React components
+- Test Redux reducers
+- Test API endpoints

-## Pros
+### Pros

 Snapshot tests is perfect for things that in past would have raised concerns for "overly brittle" tests that catch any regression but require constant updates, such as UI testing.

 Snapshots in Jest are easy to write and effortless to update.
 And they provide a clear view of what has changed after each update.
 When testing a complex component, instead of picking critial parts, you can just capture a snapshot and any following update would procues updated snapshots to be compared with the previous one.

-## Corns
+### Corns

 Snapshot tests do not communicate the intention of the original test developer.
 They only provide the results without the processes.
 So they are not suitable for complicate logics. (????
 In my opinion, snapshots could be the output of some complicate logic.)

-Snapshot tests are more useful with a healthy code review process, such as using a dedicated code review tool like Github.
+Snapshot tests are more useful with a *healthy code review process*, such as using a dedicated code review tool like Github.
 Snapshot tests require large amount of human resource to confirm the udpates.

 # Different testing strategies

+Levels of strictness:

 assert props/states < shallow snapshot < assert DOM < mount snapshot